sabnzbd/sabnzbd/main/README.txt

   program that supports a multi-core CPU.
   You can tune the performance of PAR2 (Config->Switches)

-This RC3 release will not re-use an existing download queue from an earlier release than 0.4.0Beta5.
+This release will not re-use an existing download queue from a release earlier than 0.4.0Beta5.
 It will automatically create a new empty queue and history.
 However, the old queue remains in the cache directory and can still be accessed by the previous release.